-The Halo (like the rest of the competition) lacks the ability to clip your baby to the bassinet bed, thus it doesn’t stop your baby from rolling over, to begin with.
+The Halo (like the rest of the competition) cannot clip your baby to the bassinet bed, thus it doesn’t stop your baby from rolling over, to begin with.
 And while it does feature white noise options and vibration, that’s where the end of its function.

 Additionally, Halo is only designed for babies up to 15 lbs (vs 25 for Snoo), meaning its useful life is going to be pretty darn short.
 To put this into perspective my kids were under 50th percentile for weight and they reached this weight right before turning 3 months.